 - parmesan cheese

-There are 6 easy steps to follow when making this homemade recipe.
+There are 6 easy steps to follow when making this classic casserole:

-- Sauté mushrooms and onions in butter until tender.
+- Sauté mushrooms and onions in butter over medium heat until tender.

 - Add soy sauce, dried parsley and garlic.
 Continue to sauté.